cockroachdb/docs/v2.1/change-data-capture.md

     Note that the initial scan displays the state of the table as of when the changefeed started (therefore, the initial value of `"Petee"` is omitted).

-12. Back in the SQL client, insert more data:
+13. Back in the SQL client, insert more data:

     {% include copy-clipboard.html %}
     ~~~ sql
     > INSERT INTO office_dogs VALUES (3, 'Ernie');
     ~~~

-13. Back in the terminal where you're watching the Kafka topic, the following output has appeared:
+14. Back in the terminal where you're watching the Kafka topic, the following output has appeared:

     ~~~
     {"id": 3, "name": "Ernie"}
     ~~~

-14. When you are done, exit the SQL shell (`\q`).
+15. When you are done, exit the SQL shell (`\q`).

+16. To stop `cockroach`, run:

+    {% include copy-clipboard.html %}
+    ~~~ shell
+    $ cockroach quit
+    ~~~

-15. To stop Kafka, move into the extracted `confluent-<version>` directory and stop Confluent:
+17. To stop Kafka, move into the extracted `confluent-<version>` directory and stop Confluent:

     {% include copy-clipboard.html %}
     ~~~ shell